 B. All vacation time shall be scheduled by April 1 as the needs of the Department require on the basis of seniority.
 Each and every employee must take the authorized annual vacation and compensation will not be allowed in lieu of vacation time.
 All vacation time shall be used in the year earned.
 Vacation carry over exceptions must be requested in writing by December 1st of each year to the Chief of Police.
 With the concurrence of the Township Administrator, the Chief may grant the exception as appropriate.
 If granted, said days must be used in the first quarter of the following year.

 C. Changes in the scheduling of vacations will not be permitted without the prior approval of the Police Chief.

-D. If for any reason an employee’s vacation is canceled or not taken as scheduled, the vacation may be rescheduled at the discretion of the Police Chief.
-If the Police Chief cannot reschedule the vacation leave, the employee will receive payment for the vacation leave at the straight time rate for the year in which the vacation leave was earned.
+D. If for any reason an employee’s vacation is cancelled or not taken as scheduled, the vacation may be rescheduled at the discretion of the Police Chief.
+If the Police Chief cannot reschedule the vacation leave, the employee will be permitted to carry over said vacation days and utilize them within the first quarter of the following year.

 1. One (1) personal day during the first year of service